-- If a student terminates during: - the first week of the term but after the first day of classes, the University will credit 90 percent of the term charges. - the second or third week of the term, the University will credit 50 percent of the term charges. - the fourth, fifth or sixth week of the term, the University will credit 25 percent of the term charges.
+If a student terminates during:

+- the first or second week of the term, the University will credit 90 percent of the term charges.
+If eligible, all institutional aid/scholarships for that term will be adjusted to 10 percent. - the third or fourth week of the term, the University will credit 50 percent of the term charges.
+If eligible, all institutional aid/scholarships for that term will be adjusted to 50 percent. - the fifth or sixth week of the term, the University will credit 25 percent of the term charges.
+If eligible, all institutional aid/scholarships for that term will be adjusted to 75 percent.

-After the sixth week of the term, students will be responsible for 100 percent of the term charges.
+After the sixth week of the term, students will be responsible for 100 percent of the term charges and will receive 100 percent of that term's eligible institutional aid/scholarships.

 Examples of University refund policies are available upon request in the Student Academic and Financial Services Office.
+Refer to Page 35-36 for Federal Withdrawal Policy.